 The Best Natural Sweeteners

 At this point, it is common knowledge that added sugars are bad for our health.
 Sugars, found in everything from baked goods to granola bars and marinades, are not only adding pounds to our backsides but stealing our vitality.
-Sweet treats should most certainly be consumed in moderation and treated as treats, however that does not mean we must forgo them completely.
+Sweet treats should most certainly be consumed in moderation and treated as treats, however, that does not mean we must forgo them completely.
 It is possible to incorporate small amounts of natural sweeteners in our diets from time to time, you just need to know which ones to look for.
 So here the best natural sweeteners to reach for when the time comes.

 1. Raw Honey

 Raw honey is a traditional natural sweetener that has been used for generations both as a food and medicinally.
 The health properties of honey are well known, although like all food, depend heavily on the quality of the honey.
 Raw honey specifically is rich in beneficial enzymes, phytonutrients, and is known for its antibacterial, antiviral, and antifungal properties.
 Bees store honey at room temperature for a reason, when it is heated above 117 degrees Fahrenheit honey loses many of it’s healing properties, and although it is still delicious and sweet, it loses much of its nutritional benefit.
 When choosing honey, opt for a local variety that has not been pasteurised and raw if possible.
-Ideally, try to visit a local farmer’s market or speciality shop to ensure you are buying some of the best local product available.
+Ideally, try to visit a local farmer’s market or speciality shop to ensure you are buying some of the best local produce available.

 Use honey as a natural sweetener for coffee or tea, or use it as a substitute for sugar in baking and cooking.